symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

     The algorithm used to hash the proof.

     .. csv-table::
-        :header: "Id", "Hash ype", "Description"
+        :header: "Id", "Hash type", "Description"
         :delim: ;

-        0; SHA_3; Input is hashed using Sha-3
+        0; SHA_3; Input is hashed using Sha3
         1; Keccak; Input is hashed using Keccak
-        2; Hash_160; Input is hashed twice: first with SHA-256 and then with RIPEMD-160.
+        2; Hash_160; Input is hashed twice: first with Sha-256 and then with RIPEMD-160
-        3; Hash_256; Input is hashed twice with SHA-256.
+        3; Hash_256; Input is hashed twice with Sha-256

     **Secret**